Q: Who is eligible to join RCR Winds?

 Q: Why not rehearse in the metro area?

-A: We do our best to keep member dues low while providing a high-level experience, and rehearsing in Faribault allows us to share space with our Winter Drumline.
-Moving to a location within the metro would likely add several hundred dollars to member dues.
+A: We do our best to keep member dues low while providing a high-level experience, and rehearsing in Faribault allows us to share space with our Indoor Drumline.
+Moving to a location within the metro would likely add hundreds of dollars to member dues.
 To limit travel, we will have a place for members to stay overnight on Saturday nights if they choose to do so.
 A staff member will always be on site with the group.

 Q: Will this interfere with my school's music program(s)?